nmeziany/SkeletonProjectComplete/README.md

 # Portfolio Sketlon Project Documentation

 In this project I created a mobile version of a Portfolio integrating some features:

 - A header with navigation bar and menu including a logo.
 - A presentation section that provides general informations for the portfolio's owner.
 - A section to show the projects created by the portfolio's owner.
-- An about me section
+- An about me section.
+- Links to social networks accounts.

 ![screenshot](./Screenshot1.png)
 ![screenshot](./Screenshot2.png)